 A dry and itchy skin condition which is commonly called “eczema” is actually not dangerous but brings lot of uncomfortableness to patient, especially to child.
-First, make sure that your baby just get dry skin or she/he does get eczema.
+First, verify if your baby just gets dry skin or she/he does really get eczema.
 With eczema, patient experience some specific symptom such as:

 - Extremely itching